Coral Reef Protection Program

 Working with Local Communities

 Rasdhoo Island is the only local island in this tiny atoll and our closest neighbour.
 Kuramathi gives many employment opportunities to the islanders of Rasdhoo.
-Additionally several initiatives have been taken in the past to assist with the community in different projects.
+Additionally, several initiatives have been taken in the past to assist with the community in different projects.
+In our efforts to assist the islanders of Rasdhoo in keeping their island clean, Kuramathi financially supports the organisation responsible for island development as well.

 Celebrating and marking special occasions